Molo, Iloilo City: History

 Molo was founded as a Chinese district or Chinatown in 1637.
 Chinese traders supplied the colonists settled in the area, as Molo serviced the nearby Villa de Arevalo which was full of Mexicans and Spaniards, who needed the Chinese in Molo for their services in trade and it was formally recognized by the Spaniards as Parián.
 Throughout the 1800s, Molo flourished as a center of learning in the Visayas region, earning the nickname "Athens of the Philippines" for its intellectual and cultural prominence.
+Despite being primarily a Chinatown for Chinese-Filipinos Molo also had 23 Spanish-Filipino families.

 In 1896, José Rizal, the national hero of the Philippines, visited Molo on his way to Manila from exile in Dapitan.
 He was captivated by the beauty of the Molo Church and exclaimed, "La iglesia bonita!"
 (The beautiful church) in admiration.